bit3/contao-nested-menu/README.md

 ```

 Keep in mind, the entries `entry5` till `entry9` are only hidden from the user.

-The new item provide a navigation listing, similar to the *old* navigation listing, known from the Contao 2 backend startpage.
+The new item `grouped_entries` now provide a navigation listing,
+similar to the *old* navigation listing, known from the Contao 2 backend startpage.

 It is also possible to make different groups in the sub menu, just add a `:group-name` to the `nested` key.